JorenDeBraeckeleer/ContextBasedSteering/README.md

 # ContextBasedSteering
 Exploring the world of context-based steering behaviours...

-The Elite framework by Matthieu Delaere, Thomas Goussaert, Andries Geens and Yosha Vandaele will be used.
+Using the Elite framework by Matthieu Delaere, Thomas Goussaert, Andries Geens and Yosha Vandaele.